Gallo-Roman religion: Practices

 Reconstruction of a Gallo-Roman temple at Aubechies.

-During the process of synchronization Celtic and Roman practices influenced each other.
+During the process of syncretization Celtic and Roman practices influenced each other.
 Roman religious practices such as offerings of incense and animal sacrifice, dedicatory inscriptions, and naturalistic statuary depicting deities in anthropomorphic form were combined with specific Gaulish practices such as circumambulation around a temple.

 Emperor Augustus banned the druids, an important priestly class in pre-Roman Gaul.
 Tiberius, the successor of Augustus, continued these policies, outlawing vates and healers.
 Instead of druidism, Gallo-Roman priests adopted more Roman styles of religious leadership.
 Celtic sites likely lost their value since the pre-Roman social hierarchies of Gaul also vanished, thereby diminishing the importance of religious sites associated with those hierarchies.
 Local elites may have been further compelled to associate themselves with the Roman elites to maintain or advance their position within the new social hierarchy.
 Expressions of Romanized culture aided this process by demonstrating their newfound Romanitas, or identity as Romans.
 Latin became the standard language of Gallo-Roman religion.
 The Roman government possibly contributed to the Romanization process by providing formal structures for the emerging Gallo-Roman religion to operate within.
 Drusus, the son of Emperor Tiberius, established a cult center near Lyon and local Roman magistrates supervised religious functions.